corda/corda/docs/source/node-administration.rst

 Example
 +++++++

 Create a file ``sql.xml`` in the current working directory.
-Add the following text :
+Add the following text:

 .. code-block:: xml